Assistant Cooperative Extension Specialist

 Maps of Strawberry Farm Stands in Sacramento & Fresno.

-Youtube video series “New Strategies for Farming in America” a resource for beginning immigrant farmers in California.
+Youtube video series “New Strategies for Farming in America” a resource for beginning immigrant farmers in California (in English, Mien and Hmong).

 Sowerwine, J., C. Ingels, and C. Getz.
 2009.
 Marketing challenges and opportunities for Central Valley Southeast Asian refugee growers.
 UC Delivers